Aggression Full-Service Training

-Dog and/or people aggression issues are the focus of the Aggression Full Service Program.
+The Aggression Full Service Program focuses on dog and human aggression issues.
 There is a difference between aggression and the display of aggression.
-Every dog is unique in these issues and this program will be customized to your dog’s needs.
-In many cases the dog has learned to display aggression because of mixed signals between the handler and the dog.
-During the initial evaluation, Carrie will determine and discuss with you the best training approach.
+In some cases, the dog has often learned to display aggression because of mixed signals between the handler and the dog.
+During the initial evaluation, Carrie will determine and discuss the root of the aggression to advise you on the best training approach.

-Our objective is to create boundaries and rules while teaching obedience in order to eliminate the undesired behavior.
-During this process your dog will learn reliable on leash obedience through the 9 commands listed above.
-Your dog will also be socialized properly with dogs and people to understand the rules of interaction.
-This is a 3-week training program, and the focus will be centered in numerous locations around town that provides your dog with plenty of other dog and people interactions.
+Our Aggression Program aims to create reliable obedience while defining boundaries and rules around your dog’s triggers.
+Your dog will be appropriately socialized or managed, coexisting around dogs and people to understand the rules of interaction.
+This program is a 3-week training program, and the focus is centered in numerous locations around town, which will provide your dog with plenty of other dog and people interactions.

 All Full Service Programs include learning in the following 9 commands: